 Game operations revenues are collected by Changyou's VIEs through the sale of Changyou's prepaid cards, which it sells in both virtual and physical forms to third-party distributors and players.
 Proceeds received from sales of prepaid cards are initially recorded as receipts in advance from customers and, upon activation or charge of the prepaid cards, are transferred from receipts in advance from customers to deferred revenues.
-As Changyou does not have control of, and generally does not know, the ultimate selling price of the prepaid cards sold by distributors, net proceeds from distributors form the basis of revenue recognized as revenue upon expiration of cards.
+As Changyou does not have control of, and generally does not know, the ultimate selling price of the prepaid cards sold by distributors, net proceeds from distributors form the basis of revenue recognition.
+Prepaid cards will expire two years after the date of card production if they have never been activated.
+The proceeds from the expired game cards are recognized as revenue upon expiration of cards.
 Once the prepaid cards are activated and credited to a player's personal game account, they will not expire as long as the personal game account remains active.
 Changyou is entitled to suspend and close a player's personal game account if it has been inactive for a period of 180 consecutive days.
 The unused balances in an inactive player's personal game account are recognized as revenues when the account is suspended and closed.